S3-working-group/s3-practical-guide/slides.md

 * preparation
     - identify goals and deliverables
-    - select facilitator and keeper of the minutes
     - prepare and distribute agenda and schedule
     - estimate required time
     - identify and invite participants
     - schedule the meeting/workshop
     - book location (and transportation if required)
     - set up the space, provide required materials and information
+    - ensure selection of a facilitator and a note take to record minutes, if appropriate
 * follow-up
     - clean up location, return keys etc.
-    - make sure minutes are distributed and approved
+    - ensure minutes are distributed and approved

 ---

-## P6.5: Governance Backlog
+## P8.5: Governance Backlog

-The governance backlog is a prioritized list of items (drivers) that require or may benefit from a group decision.
+A governance backlog is a visible, prioritized list of items (drivers) that require (or may benefit from) a group decision.

 * decisions to make
 * proposals to create and consider